Tell me more ×

-If level 0 is reality, the characters in the van are at level 1.
-The van drops off the edge of the bridge, and goes into freefall.
+If level 0 is the reality, the characters in the van are at level 1.
+The van drops off the edge of the bridge and goes into freefall.
 At level 2, in the hotel, they experience the freefall as well.
 But then, at level 3, at the fortress, (and for that matter, in limbo) there is no freefall.
-Why?
+Why is it so?

 It is slightly odd, because other senses appear to be able to penetrate more than one layer, although they are severely attenuated.